DV

 Strategy & risk

-IVV tracks S&P 500 Index with a basket approach, while SPLG tracks S&P 500 Index using a large cap strategy.
+IVV tracks S&P 500 Index with a basket approach, while SPLG tracks S&P 500 Index with a large cap approach.

 IVV beta1.0